New York Cancer Hospital: Redevelopment

 The medical hospital, neglected, lay overgrown and vandalized for many decades.
-In the neighborhood the building become popularly known as "the castle" due to its gothic round towers.
+In the neighborhood the building became popularly known as "the castle" due to its gothic round towers.
 Through the years, many promising developers expressed interest in the decaying property.
 Among some of them were hotelier and real-estate developer Ian Schrager, best known as part owner of Studio 54, whose attempt to renovate the landmark into luxury apartments failed.
-The old hospital lay abandoned for nearly three decades until March 2000, when the Chicago-based developer MCL Companies and Arthur J. Halleran, Jr. became involved.
+The old hospital lay abandoned for nearly three decades until March 2000, when the Chicago-based developer MCL Companies and Arthur J. Halleran Jr. became involved.
 With generous financing, Daniel E. McLean, president and chief executive of the MCL Companies bought the property for $21 million and began construction.
 But like numerous predecessors he was forced to halt the work due to financial holdups following the September 11 attacks.
 McLean envisioned a plan that called for massive renovation of the old hospital remnant into modern luxury condominiums, including a new modern 26-story tower adjacent to the landmark building.
 Among the new tenants would be Columbia University, who bought several entire floors to use as residence to house senior faculty and visiting dignitaries.
 The purchase by Columbia, as well as a new construction loan, allowed McLean's project to get back on track after work was halted due to lack of money following 9/11.

 By early 2005, conversion of the old landmark hospital into condominiums, now called 455 Central Park West, was completed, with units selling for as much as $7 million.
 The new apartments in the old hospital building highlight its distinct features, most notably cavernous circular rooms with lofty ceilings, while those in the new tower have splendid views overlooking Central Park.
 Tenants enjoy such amenities as a spa, indoor pool, and 24-hour concierge service.
 The building was, even then, reputed to be haunted.